philsturgeon/phil.tech/src/content/tech-climate.md

 Take it a step further and dim your lights when carbon intensity is high, or maybe turn _everything off_ and guess what it's time to go for walk/run/cycle/roll.
 Bonus points if you get a [dynamo hub on your bike](https://www.cyclingabout.com/best-dynamo-hub-bicycle-touring-bikepacking/) and charge your phone off your legs instead of pestering the grid at all.

-There's a lot of interesting things a thoughtfully setup smart-home could achieve that'll save energy and electricity if done appropriately, but sticking Bluetooth/WiFI in every single toaster and light bulb does have energy associated with it too.
+There's loads of interesting things a thoughtful smart-home could do to save energy if done appropriately, but sticking Bluetooth/WiFi in every single toaster and light bulb does have energy associated with it too.
 Track your energy usage and see what you can do to get it down, and when you've had success maybe look into helping your friends and family do the same at their homes too.

 If none of that sounds interesting, maybe you like building physical things.
 What about making things out of home-recycled plastic?!
 [Precious Plastic](https://preciousplastic.com/) sell, and offer open-source designs for, [amazing machines](https://preciousplastic.com/solutions/machines/overview.html) that can turn plastic waste into pellets ready for melting down and using to build brand new things.
 Maybe you could make some useful things for gardening, home-improvement, phone cases, off-brand Lego, or whatever you think up.
 If you get good at it, maybe you could sell that stuff locally instead of people needing to buy cheap plastic junk from China.
 You can even register as a recycling center so people bring you the raw materials you need for your business.